 Today, most individuals know something about Information Technology (IT) since it is no longer just those tech professionals who fix computer issues.
 Technology continues to encompass more and more of our daily lives.
 For that reason, its meaning has evolved with time, and it incorporates both IT support and IT operations.

 Keeping your business systems and networks secure while ensuring that they are running efficiently and effectively is critical.
 In that case, you cannot afford to overlook the importance of IT support and IT operations.
-Here is a detailed breakdown to help you understand the difference between the two critical components to managed IT solutions.
+Here is a detailed breakdown to help you understand the difference between the two critical components of managed IT solutions.

 What's Involved with IT Support?